Orphan Calabi-Yau threefold with arithmetic monodromy group: Symplectic basis for the monodromy action

 \textbf{Operator 266}

 $ M_{-\frac{1}{4}} \cdot M_{0} \cdot M_{\frac{1}{2}} \cdot M_{-\frac{1}{4}} \cdot M_{-\frac{1}{2}}=

 $ \end{proof}

-\begin{remark} The usual construction of the Doran-Morgan basis can be applied to operators with a point of maximal unipotent monodromy and a conifold point.
-However, a straightforward generalization of this construction from \cite{Chmiel1} requires only \emph{some} maximally unipotent monodromy operator, not necessarily a local monodromy one.
-Therefore Theorem \ref{th:MUM} shows that for double octic orphan operators, other than \textbf{35}, one can construct a generalized Doran-Morgan basis, despite the lack of a MUM singularity. \end{remark}
+\begin{remark} The Doran-Morgan construction can be applied to operators with a point of maximal unipotent monodromy and a conifold point.
+Generalization of this method from \cite{Chmiel1} requires only \emph{some} maximally unipotent monodromy element in the monodromy group.
+Theorem \ref{th:MUM} shows that for double octic orphan operators, other than \textbf{35}, one can construct such generalized Doran-Morgan bases despite the lack of a MUM singularity. \end{remark}

-Theorem \ref{th:MUM} shows that we cannot (with a single possible exception of operator \textbf{35}) prove that the index of an orphan monodromy group is infinite using Observation \ref{ob:index_MUM}.
-As already mentioned, this approach would be convenient, since it does not require the construction of an actual symplectic realization $Mon^\mathcal{B}(\mathcal{P})\subset\mathrm{Sp}(4,\mathbb{Z})$.
-Due to its failure, to proceed we must find a (rational) symplectic basis for orphan monodromy groups.
-This is accomplished in the next section.